 Having Mohs surgery for your skin cancer guarantees a high chance that it won’t come back.
 Because the tissues samples are viewed under a microscope during the procedure, the dermatologist can remove all of the infected tissue without having to guess how deep down it goes or how far it spreads.
 This helps you to have better peace of mind and also reduces the chance that you might need additional surgery.

 If you are looking for treatment options for skin cancer, consider Mohs surgery as a safe and effective treatment for your skin cancer.
-Consult our team of expert dermatologists at Georgia Dermatology Partners, PC for a professional opinion of whether you qualify for this procedure.
+Consult our team of expert dermatologists at Georgia Dermatology Partners for a professional opinion of whether you qualify for this procedure.
 To schedule a consultation or appointment, contact us today.